syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Create-Word-document-in-ASP-NET-MVC.md

 # Create Word document in ASP.NET MVC

-Syncfusion&reg; Essential DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion&reg; Essential&reg; DocIO is a [.NET Word library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in ASP.NET MVC**.

 ## Steps to create Word document programmatically: